vapor/docs/3.0/docs/leaf/overview.md

 #embed("master")
 ```

-That configures one item of context, `body`, but doesn’t display it directly.
-Instead, it embeds master.leaf, which can render `body` along with any other context variables passed in from Swift.
+This stores some HTML in the context as `body` using `#set`.
+We then embed master.leaf which will render `body` along with any other context variables passed in from Swift.
 For example, master.leaf might look like this:

 ```leaf
 <html>